 Please check back for the 2023 application.
 You may access the scholarship application online through the WTA9 application portal.

 For more information, including Eligibility Details, Scholarship Recipient Requirements, and How to Apply, you may visit https://wta9.federalbarcouncil.com/ If you have any additional questions, please contact the When There Are Nine Scholarship Project at [email protected]

 The Weil Legal Innovators Program (WLI) engages incoming law school students in addressing some of the most pressing social and legal challenges in our communities today.
 Each WLI class is comprised of incoming law school students who plan to attend a J.D. program at one of our law school partners.
 Innovators defer their first year of law school to work at a partner nonprofit organization for a paid public service fellowship, executing a strategic initiative designed to leverage their passion for justice and commitment to public service, while amplifying the impact of the nonprofits and their important missions.

 Goodwin is proud to partner with Meta on our HBCU IP/Tech Scholarship Program.
-Goodwin will provide $20,000 scholarships to graduating seniors from historically underrepresented backgrounds who are currently attending Historically Black Colleges and Universities (HBCUs) and will be starting law school in fall 2022.
+Goodwin will provide $20,000 scholarships to graduating seniors from historically underrepresented backgrounds who are currently attending Historically Black Colleges and Universities (HBCUs) and will be starting law school in the fall.